Enjoying surimono is a form of making art.

 A surimono is an equal partnership of verbal and visual images.
 Then you add your reactions to the combination.
 That’s your contribution to making the art in this form inspired by a 19th century Japanese printmaking tradition.

 Art-making begins here—in tiny steps so simple you realize that you CAN do this ….

-(Note: a caregiver may have to read the words accompanying the following images, but sharing the visuals is what this is all about.)
+(Note: for a patient, a caregiver may have to read the words accompanying the following images, but sharing the visuals is what this is all about.)

 Visual art usually implies that humans have in some degree selected (decided where the boundaries are) and/or manipulated a visual image.
 We recognize the image above in its frame as a work of art signed by the artist.
 Frame it and claim it.

 and perhaps less obviously, so is this:

 because the camera or smartphone viewfinder shows us where the boundaries will lie.

 That is exactly what a cut out frame or even our ‘finger view finder’ also does!

 As long as your eyes can see, you can make art –anywhere you are—

 as is demonstrated by this image which is the corner of a sick room where the walls and ceiling meet.